timescale/pgai/README.md

 ### Use a Timescale Cloud service

-pgai an available for [new][create-a-new-service] or existing Timescale Cloud services.
+pgai is available for [new][create-a-new-service] or existing Timescale Cloud services.
 For any service, [enable the pgai extension](#enable-the-pgai-extension-in-your-database).